India tribal community set to block Vedanta bauxite project

 Seven out of 12 villages whose opinion the Odisha government sought on the orders of the Supreme Court have rejected mining in the area, a top government official and witnesses said.

-"The villagers have so far said no to the mining project," the official, who requested anonymity as he was not authorized to talk to the media, told Reuters on Monday.
+"The villagers have so far said no to the mining project," the official, who requested anonymity as he was not authorised to talk to the media, told Reuters on Monday.

 India's top court in April ordered the state to submit a report based on the views of the villagers to the federal environment and forest ministry within three months.